Rangers vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has 34 hits with six doubles, 10 home runs, 19 walks and 26 RBI.
+- Rooker has 36 hits with seven doubles, 11 home runs, 20 walks and 29 RBI.
 He's also stolen one base.

-- Rooker hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is batting .250 with two doubles and two walks.
+- Rooker hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .318 with three doubles, a home run, three walks and three RBI.

 Rooker Recent Games